-This guide helps supervisors facilitate reflective thinking.
-You could also encourage practitioners to use the exercises and examples in Critical reflection: how to develop it in your practice

-Introduction to social work leadership
+Videos and guides in the supervision hub help supervisors facilitate reflective thinking.
+You could also encourage practitioners to use the exercises and examples in Critical reflection: how to develop it in your practiceIntroduction to social work leadership

 Based on research by Firstline, this guide explores qualities leaders use to influence others and prompts you to think about how you would respond in different situations.